MayurDange15/MEDIFY/README.md

 ## Contact

-For any questions or suggestions, please contact Mayur[].
+For any questions or suggestions, please contact [Mayur](mailto:mayurdange15081996@gmail.com).